Rural Landscapes: Methods and Approaches in Policy Making

 MSc Programme in Nature Management

-demonstrate the following knowledge, skills and competences:
+the following skills and competences and have knowlede of:

 - Apply methods for description, analysis and assessment of landscapes

 - Apply methods for examination of preferences, values and attitudes

 - Translate landscape assessments in to policies and actions

 - Formulate goals for the protection, maintenance and enhancement of rural landscapes

 - Identifify policy instruments for the protection, maintenance and enhancement of rural landscapes